kushal2060/BlockFrost/README.md

 ## Features
 - Batch payments to multiple recipients in single transaction
-- auto server-side transaction construction, signing and submission (pycardano + Blockfrost) wihtout the need to login and sign  and submit transaction from eslint wallet
+- auto server-side transaction construction, signing and submission (pycardano + Blockfrost) wihtout the need to login and sign  and submit transaction from eternl wallet
 - SQLite persistence of transactions and outputs (history)
 - Frontend UI to manage employees (add/remove), send payroll, and view history